Lead Line Replacement Programs

 How is a service line replaced?

-A typical service line
+Typical service line layout

 Crews will start the process by going to each property and inspecting the service line material at every property.
 This will help determine which sites have lead service lines that need replaced.